webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 To only use Autoclick but not Autoscroll, use `--behaviors autoclick,autoplay,autofetch,siteSpecific`.

-The `--siteSpecific` flag enables all site-specific behaviors to be enabled, but only one behavior can be run per site, each behavior specifies which site it should run on.
+The `--siteSpecific` flag enables all site-specific behaviors to be enabled, but only one behavior can be run per site.
+Each site-specific behavior specifies which site it should run on.

 To disable all behaviors, use `--behaviors ""`.

 ## Behavior and Page Timeouts

-Browsertrix includes a number of timeouts, include before, during and after running behaviors.
+Browsertrix includes a number of timeouts, including before, during and after running behaviors.
 The timeouts are as follows:

-- `--waitUntil` - how long to wait for page to finish loading, *before* doing anything else.
+- `--waitUntil`: how long to wait for page to finish loading, *before* doing anything else.
-- `--postLoadDelay` - how long to wait *before* starting any behaviors, but after page has finished loading.
-A custom behavior can customize override this (see below)
+- `--postLoadDelay`: how long to wait *before* starting any behaviors, but after page has finished loading.
+A custom behavior can override this (see below).
-- `--behaviorTimeout` - maximum time to spend on running behaviors site-specific / Autoscroll behaviors (can be less if behavior finishes early).
+- `--behaviorTimeout`: maximum time to spend on running site-specific / Autoscroll behaviors (can be less if behavior finishes early).
-- `--pageExtraDelay` - how long to wait *after* finishing behaviors (or `behaviorTimeout` has reached) before moving on to next page.
+- `--pageExtraDelay`: how long to wait *after* finishing behaviors (or after `behaviorTimeout` has been reached) before moving on to next page.

-A site-specific behavior (or Autoscroll) will start the page is loaded (at most after `--waitUnitl` seconds) and exactly after `--postLoadDelay` seconds.
+A site-specific behavior (or Autoscroll) will start after the page is loaded (at most after `--waitUntil` seconds) and exactly after `--postLoadDelay` seconds.

-The behavior will then run until finished or at most until `--behaviorTimeout` is reached (90 seconds by default.)
+The behavior will then run until finished or at most until `--behaviorTimeout` is reached (90 seconds by default).

 ## Loading Custom Behaviors